ipcrypt-std/draft-denis-ipcrypt/draft-denis-ipcrypt.md

 Output:       21bd1834bc088cd2b4ecbe30b70898d76089c7e05ae30c2d10ca149870a263e4
 ~~~

 For non-deterministic variants (`ipcrypt-nd` and `ipcrypt-ndx`), the tweak values shown are examples.
-In practice, tweaks MUST be randomly generated for each encryption operation.
+In practice, tweaks MUST be uniformly random for each encryption operation.

-Implementations SHOULD verify their correctness against these test vectors before deployment.

-# Alternatives to Random Tweaks {#alternatives-to-random-tweaks}

-While this specification recommends the use of uniformly random tweaks for non-deterministic encryption, implementers may consider alternative approaches:

-- **Monotonic Counter:** A counter could be used as a tweak, but this is difficult to maintain in distributed systems.
-If the counter is not encrypted and the tweakable block cipher is not secure against related-tweak attacks, this could enable correlation attacks.

-- **UUIDs:** UUIDs (such as UUIDv6 or UUIDv7) could be used as tweaks; however, these would reveal the original timestamp of the logged IP addresses, which may not be desirable from a privacy perspective.

-Although the birthday bound is a concern with random tweaks, the use of random tweaks remains the recommended and most practical approach, offering the best tradeoffs for most real-world use cases.
+# IANA Considerations
+{:numbered="false"}

+This document does not require any IANA actions.

 # Acknowledgments
+{:numbered="false"}

 The author gratefully acknowledges the contributions and insightful comments from members of the IETF independent stream community and the broader cryptographic community that have helped shape this specification.